 We also provide you with information on non-UVA scholarship opportunities that we think are worth bringing to your attention: Going Merry, the Big Future search engine at the CollegeBoard, and Tuition Funding Sources.
+We don't endorse any one site, but we want to provide a starting point for your scholarship search.

 In the most general terms, scholarships are awarded to students with special qualifications, such as academic, athletic, or artistic achievement.
 Awards are also available for students who are interested in particular fields of study, are members of certain underrepresented groups, live in certain areas of the country or who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA), also available in a Spanish-language version.
 Students miss scholarship opportunities because they do not complete a FAFSA.